 For obvious reasons.
 You are a tank, more MR is good.
 The tenacity is essential.
 If the enemy team are lacking in CC though and are more AD based, then Ninja Tabi would a better alternative.

-I suggest starting with just getting Boots of Speed first and getting the Heart of Gold before finishing your shoes, so you can start collecting money faster.
+I suggest starting with just getting Boots first and getting the Heart of Gold before finishing your shoes, so you can start collecting money faster.

 Again, this is to collect more money throughout the game.
 It also gives you a quick hp boost at the beginning.
 I recommend not selling this or your philosopher's stone until you have fully built your items in all other slots, as they increase your income by a lot.
 When the game has finished, you will find you have one of the highest incomes out of everyone on both teams.